thijsDieperink/strad-md-infra/setup/basicLocal/README.md

 1. If all containers are running properly, you can test your local setup by running a hello_world workflow
 2. Go to the control node folder and move to the *'hello_world'* folder
 3. Define instance:
-   - Add instance | `brane instance add http://localhost --name localInstance`
+   - Add instance | `brane instance add http://localhost --name localInstance --api-port 50055`
    - Select instance | `brane instance select localInstance`
 4. Build the package | `brane package build ./container.yml`
 5. Test package | `brane package test hello_world`